-Finally, at Sixth Form, (due to open in September 2021 to its first cohort of Year 12) students will be offered a range of A Level options as well as vocational options including T Level (the latest Technical alternative to A Levels).
+Finally, at Sixth Form, (which opened in September 2021 to its first cohort of Year 12) students were offered a range of A Level options as well as vocational options including T Level (the latest Technical alternative to A Levels).
 Students will also be able to undertake a research dissertation (the Extended Project Qualification).
-At the current point in time, full details are not yet available, but further information can be found here.
+Full details are here.
+Students joining Sixth Form in August 2022 will have 19 subject options to choose from.

-The first external measure of the academic success of JAS - at least in terms of examination results - will be available in Summer 2021, when the first cohort of Year 11 students will complete their GCSE examinations.
+The first external measure of the academic success of JAS - at least in terms of examination results - was available in Summer 2021, when the first cohort of Year 11 students completed their GCSE examinations.
 With the cancellation of examinations in June 2020 as a result of the Covid-19 pandemic, any early entries that may have taken place (usually limited to Maths and English), would have been based on teacher assessment and were not publicly released to the best of our knowledge.

 The school does, however, have a long history of publishing its results, with its impressive 2011 SATS results still to be found here.
 Its equally impressive 2012 results are here.
 Its 2013 results may be found here.
 In addition, TIMMS results for Maths and Science can be found here.

-We at WhichSchoolAdvisor.com very much hope that this level of transparency will continue as JAS prepares for its first set of full GCSE results.
+We at WhichSchoolAdvisor.com were delighted to see that this level of transparency continues as JAS shared its first set of full I/GCSE results.